-Configuration Logging captures Site configuration changes and administrative activities to the database.
+Configuration logging is a feature that captures site configuration changes and administrative activities to the database.
+The feature is enabled by default.
 You can use the logged content to:

 Configuration logs are localized when they are created.
 For example, a log created in English is read in English, regardless of the locale of the reader.